AbdulR3hman/NASA-code-junkies/README.md

-For Team: Code Junckies "Happy Coding"
+From Team Code Junckies: "Happy Coding"

 Notice: All authors were present in person at York University - Computer Science School at the time of the challenge...